The Neuroscience of Buyer Trust: How to Win Before the Pitch Begins | Braintrust

 How to Build Trust Before the Pitch

-So what does this mean for sales professionals?
-It means that the first few minutes of a conversation may matter more than the rest of the meeting.
-Here are a few ways to activate trust in the buyer’s brain before you ever talk about your product.
+What does this mean for sales professionals?
+It means the first few minutes of a conversation may matter more than the rest of the meeting.
+Here are four ways to activate trust in the buyer's brain before you ever talk about your product.

 Lead with Curiosity